SebOuellette/LiveBot/README.md

 **NOTICE**

 LiveBot is specifically designed for bots; it cannot be used for user accounts.
-The LiveBot developers take no resposibility for the actions executed through LiveBot.
+The LiveBot developers take no responsibility for the actions executed through LiveBot.

 ---